hydrobyte/McJSON/README.md

 # McJSON
-A Delphi/Lazarus/C++Builder small class for fast JSON parsing.
+A **Delphi / Lazarus / C++Builder** simple and small class for fast JSON parsing.

 ## Origin
 Some points of interest:
- * Object-pascal native code, using classes only TList.
+ * Object-pascal native code using only TList.
- * Compatible with Delphi 7 up to now.
+ * Compatible from Delphi 7 up to now.
- * Compatible with Lazarus.
+ * Compatible from Lazarus.
- * Compatible with C++Builder 2006 up to now.
+ * Compatible from C++Builder 2006 up to now.
  * Just one unit, just one class.
  * Inspired on [badunius/myJSON](https://github.com/badunius/myJSON).
- * Compared with "JSON Delphi libray" ([LkJson](https://sourceforge.net/projects/lkjson/))
+ * Performance compared with [myJSON](https://github.com/badunius/myJSON) and "JSON Delphi libray" ([LkJson](https://sourceforge.net/projects/lkjson/))

 Example: